 Convict Huts, Western View of Toongabbie, published by Cadell and Davies, 1798

-For tens of thousands of years the Toongabbie area has been used and managed by the local indigenous Darug tribes.
-The family groups usually camped alongside the creeks to provide drinking water and they also hunted kangaroo, possum and other wildlife.
+The area that is known as Toongabbie today has been used and managed by the local indigenous people for tens of thousands of years.
+Families used to camp alongside the creeks to provide drinking water and hunted kangaroo, possum and other wildlife.
 They fished and collected aquatic life and utilised the native vegetation for food, tools, art work and bark canoes.

 On 22 April 1788 twelve men led by Governor Phillip sailed up the Parramatta River from their settlement at Port Jackson until they could no longer travel by boat.
 They marched west alongside the Toongabbie Creek looking for arable land to plant crops and establish farming communities to support the fledgling colony.
 Later, that same year, Governor Phillip devised plans to expand the colony around the Parramatta area and on 2 November the second settlement was established on the Crescent alongside the river in what is now Parramatta Park.